PingOne

 Adding the callback URL to the Google API Console

-Copy the callback URL from PingOne and paste it in the Google API Console.
+After copying the callback URL from PingOne, you’ll paste it in the Google API Console.

 Steps

-9. In the Authorized redirect URIs section, click Add URI, and paste the value that you copied from the PingOne console.
+5. In the Authorized redirect URIs section, click Add URI and paste the callback URL that you copied from PingOne.

 Next steps